holysatan84/php8-nginx-mysql-docker/src/php8_features.md

     ```
 ---
 - [Lesson 2.8 - OOP Principles - Encapsulation & Abstraction](https://youtu.be/kA9BTNPFObo)
-  - Do not create getters and setters on every property until needed
+  - Do not create getter and setters on every property until needed
   - Keep internal functionality as private methods to prevent accidentally calling them
   - Reflection class can override restricted access to properties and function
     ```php